yoraish/shortest_path_to_cpp/README.md

 std::shared_ptr<SearchState> state = std::make_shared<SearchState>();
 ```

-In fact, since we will be making use of this pointer quite a bit, we can use a `typedef` to make our code more readable.
+In fact, since we will be making use of this pointer quite a bit, we'll create an alias for it to make our code more readable.

 ```cpp
 using SearchStatePtr = std::shared_ptr<SearchState>;